Tutorial#

 You’ve learned all the basics to build a project with Atoti, from the concept of multidimensional analysis to powerful simulations.

 We now encourage you to try the library with your own data.
-You can also start to learn more advanced features such as session configuration, custom endpoints, querying, and arrays.
+You can also start to learn more advanced features such as session config, custom endpoints, and arrays.